peter88213/nvhelp-en/source/preparations.rst

-If *novelibre* were a commercial application, all the steps described below would be performed automatically by a setup program.
+If *novelibre* were a commercial application, all the steps described below would be performed automatically by the setup program.
 On Windows, for instance, this would then be an *.exe* or *.msi* file that must be executed with special authorizations and may even require a costly certificate in order to be approved for download and